-There are three ways to invest in the Nikkei 225.
-You can purchase individual stocks within the index, you can purchase an ETF that tracks the index as a whole, or you can trade CFDs with the ETF as the underlying asset.
+There are two ways to invest in the Nikkei 225.
+You can purchase individual stocks within the index, or you can purchase an ETF that tracks the index as a whole.

 Here’s a quick breakdown of the process:

 - Select an investment platform.
-If you don’t already hold a trading account, compare trading platforms to find the platform that best meets your needs.
+If you don’t already hold a brokerage account, compare trading platforms to find the brokerage that best meets your needs.

 - Open and fund your account.
 You can typically complete an application online, and fund your account before you start trading.